 While professionally his life was blooming, personally Lewis had learned that Gresham was fighting bone cancer while also facing the possibility of a deportation order and so, the pair had a secret marriage of convenience and continued to live largely separate but connected lives.
 However, upon learning that Gresham’s cancer had progressed, the pair realised the depths of their feelings and began a relationship that changed Lewis and continued until Gresham’s death in 1960.
 Lewis continued to take care of Gresham’s children from her first marriage and speaking about their relationship, told his longtime friend Nevill Coghill: “I never expected to have, in my sixties, the happiness that passed me by in my twenties.”
 So groundbreaking and grand was their relationship that it was immortalised in the 1993 film Shadowlands starring Anthony Hopkins and Deborah Winger as Lewis and Gresham.

 Three years after Gresham’s death, Lewis died - one week before his 65th birthday and on the same day as President Kennedy was assassinated.
 A few months before his sudden death, Lewis resigned his position and was elected Honorary Fellow of Magdalene College, Cambridge.
 His grave is located in the yard of the Holy Trinity Church in Oxford and the inscription on his gravestone reads: “Men must endure their going hence.”
-Lewis’s brother chose the quote and explained that it came from a Shakespearean calendar which hung on the wall in the room in which their mother died when Lewis was aged 10.
+Lewis’s brother chose the quote and explained that it came from a Shakespearean calendar that hung on the wall in the room in which their mother died when Lewis was aged 10.
 After her death, their father stopped turning its pages and so the quote was forever associated with the family.